-- The victim’s death must have been caused by the act (possible failure to act) of the defendant.
-If a person dies of a disease, then this is not murder.
+- The victim’s death must have been caused by the act (or omission) of the defendant.
+If the victim dies of disease, this is not murder

 It must also be shown that the killing was unlawful.
 If someone is killed following an act of self-defence which was reasonable in the circumstances, the killing will not be treated as unlawful.
 Similarly, the police may lawfully kill a terrorist to prevent an act of terrorism being carried out; and a patient may die as a result of the withdrawal of life support without the doctors being guilty of unlawful killing.

 It must also be proved beyond reasonable doubt that the defendant has the intention (‘malice aforethought’) to kill or to cause grievous bodily harm (GBH).

 If an intention to cause GBH can be proved, this will be sufficient to prove the mental element of the offence.
 This means someone may be convicted of murder if the victim dies as a result of the defendant’s unlawful actions – even if they only intended to cause that person serious harm.

 There is a mandatory life sentence following a murder conviction under section 1(1) Murder (Abolition of Death Penalty) Act 1965.
 However, in practice this does not usually mean ‘life’ in practice because the courts have a certain amount of discretion as to the minimum term of years a defendant must serve in any given case.
 This period of years is called the ‘tariff’ period of the sentence.
 If the offence is of the most serious kind – a whole life term must be imposed.

 The Criminal Justice Act 2003 introduced and created four broad categories for murder.
 For each category there is a starting point for the length of the sentence, and the judge has the power to reduce the length of the sentence as they see fit.